 This will add your composition to the Render Queue, just like exporting a video, but it'll only output this single frame.
 Choose your desired image format, confirm the file name and location, and click Render.

 Check you out with all this new knowledge!

-As you can see, there is more to the Composition tab than just the render queue.
-You can use the Composition tab to fine-tune dimensions, frame rate, and the default background color.
-You can use it to trim your timeline to exact specifications and quickly export high resolution images for use elsewhere.
-Be sure to experiment and test these tools out on future projects—I know that I use all of these features all the time!
+As you can see, there is more to the Composition menu than just the Render Queue.
+You can use items in this Composition menu to fine-tune dimensions, frame rate, and background color.
+You can use it to trim your timeline or quickly export single frames for use elsewhere.
+There's also more good stuff in here we didn't cover today, like the Composition Flowchart - don't be afraid to explore and test these tools out on future projects!

 After Effects Kickstart

 If you're looking to get the most out of After Effects, maybe it's time to take a more proactive step in your professional development.
 That's why we put together After Effects Kickstart, a course designed to give you a strong foundation in this core program.

 After Effects Kickstart is the ultimate After Effects intro course for motion designers.
 In this course, you'll learn the most commonly used tools and best practices for using them while mastering the After Effects interface.